funkybob/django-nap/docs/datamapper/index.rst

         is_alive = models.BooleanField(default=True)

-Here is the UserMapper rewritten to use a ModelDataMapper:
+Here is the PersonMapper rewritten to use a ModelDataMapper:

 .. code-block:: python